FAQs

 • Volcanos

-I Survived the Destruction of Pompeii, AD 79; the Eruption of Mt.
+I Survived the Destruction of Pompeii, AD 79 (chapter book and graphic novel); I Survived the Eruption of Mt.
 St. Helens, 1985

 • Storms

-I Survived the Sinking of the Titanic, 1212 (historical fiction and graphic novel); the San Francisco Earthquake, 1906; the Great Chicago Fire, 1871; the Molasses Flood, 1919; I Survived The California Wildfires, 2018; I Survived The Wellington Avalanche, 1910
+I Survived the Sinking of the Titanic, 1212 (chapter book and graphic novel); I Survived the San Francisco Earthquake, 1906; I Survived the Great Chicago Fire, 1871 (chapter book and graphic novel); I Survived the Molasses Flood, 1919 (chapter book and graphic novel); I Survived The California Wildfires, 2018 (chapter book and graphic novel); I Survived the Wellington Avalanche, 1910; I Survived the Great Alaska Earthquake, 1964, I Survived The Black Death, 1348, I Survived the Dust Bowl, 1935

 • Respect for Wildlife

-I Survived Attack of the Grizzlies, 1967; the Shark Attacks of 1916 (historical fiction and graphic novel)
+I Survived Attack of the Grizzlies, 1967; I Survived the Shark Attacks of 1916 (chapter book and graphic novel).

 There are also four non-fiction books - I Survived True Stories - that cover some of the same and other stories in more detail, with a lot of pictures and illustrations: